-While it’s nice to be able to have the rear facing seat on the side for your convenience and comfort, often times you’ll find having two forward facing restraints next to each other will sit awkwardly, or not fit at all.
-We were lucky enough to fit our rearward facing seat on the side, but if we had to choose between having it in the middle or a new vehicle, we’d have picked the middle!
+While it’s nice to be able to have the rear facing restraint on the side for your convenience and comfort, often times you’ll find having two forward facing restraints next to each other will sit awkwardly, or not fit at all.
+We were lucky enough to fit our rearward facing restraint on the side, but if we had to choose between having it in the middle or a new vehicle, we’d have picked the middle!

 It’s ok if your tether straps aren’t quite straight.

-If you have to push your seats over a little to get that last one in, and you find your top tether strap is now at a slight diagonal angle, that’s ok.
+If you have to push your restraints over a little to get that last one in, and you find your top tether strap is now at a slight diagonal angle, that’s ok.
 In fact, the ADR for motor vehicles allows car manufacturers to place anchor points up to 40 degrees offset from the centre of the seating position, so in some vehicles you could potentially see this behaviour with only one or two restraints.

 It’s ok if your restraints touch the doors.